Connect with others who understand.

 Doctors and researchers are always looking for new and better ways to treat glomerular diseases like C3G.
 In recent years, drugs called complement inhibitors, which block specific parts of the complement system, have been increasingly studied as a possible way to treat a variety of diseases, including those that affect the kidneys.

-In March 2025, the U.S. Food and Drug Administration (FDA) approved the medicine iptacopan (Fabhalta) for adults with C3G to help lower protein in the urine.
+In March 2025, the FDA approved the medicine iptacopan (Fabhalta) for adults with C3G to help lower protein in the urine.
 This was the first FDA-approved drug for C3G.
-It is also approved for the rare kidney disease immunoglobulin A nephropathy (IgAN) and for a rare blood disorder called paroxysmal nocturnal hemoglobinuria.
+It’s also approved for the rare kidney disease immunoglobulin A nephropathy (IgAN) and for a rare blood disorder called paroxysmal nocturnal hemoglobinuria (PNH).
+Iptacopan blocks complement factor B to stop the complement system from attacking the kidneys.
+It’s taken as an oral tablet.

-A few months later, in July 2025, the FDA also approved pegcetacoplan (Empaveli) for people 12 years and older with C3G or a related kidney disease called primary IC-MPGN.
-Pegcetacoplan also works by blocking part of the complement system and helps lower protein in the urine.
+A few months later, in July 2025, the FDA also approved pegcetacoplan (Empaveli) for people 12 years and older with C3G or a related kidney disease called primary immune complex MPGN (IC-MPGN).
+Pegcetacoplan has been used to treat PNH, but this is a separate approval for a new use.
+Pegcetacoplan also works by blocking part of the complement system and helps reduce proteinuria.
+It’s prescribed selectively by nephrology (kidney) specialists.
+Pegcetacoplan is given as a subcutaneous (under the skin) injection.

 7. Kidney Transplantation

 Some people with C3G have so much kidney damage that they develop end-stage kidney disease (kidney failure).
 This means their kidneys no longer work well enough to keep them healthy.
-In most cases, the damaged kidneys are not removed.
+In most cases, the damaged kidneys aren’t removed.

 Kidney transplants may not work for everyone with C3G.
 Recurrence (return of disease) happens in 55 percent to 86 percent of people with C3G after kidney transplantation, typically soon after the transplant.
 Recurrence can harm the transplanted kidney and is the second most common cause of graft loss, following rejection.